An Overview of Testing Options for dbt (data build tool)

 fhir-dbt-analytics generic dbt tests

-The fhir-dbt-analytics package is maintained by Google and contains tests to check the quality of clinical data.
-The metrics might count the number of FHIR resources to compare to expected counts or check references between FHIR resources.
+Maintained by Google, the fhir-dbt-analytics package includes tests that ensure the quality of clinical data.
+These tests might involve counting the number of FHIR resources to verify expected counts or checking references between FHIR resources.

 dbt testing during development